Differences between the Skilled Worker visa & other Tier 2 visa routes

 What Is The Difference Between The Skilled Worker And Tier 2 Visa Routes?

 The Skilled Worker and Tier 2 schemes are both classed as long-term work routes.
-The new Skilled Worker visa route, which replaces the outgoing Tier 2 (General) visa, is the Home Office’s main points-based immigration route for skilled migrants from outside of the UK.
+The new Skilled Worker visa route, which replaces the outgoing Tier 2 (General) visa, is the Home Office’s main points-based immigration route for skilled migrants from outside the UK.
 There are still some existing Tier 2 visa routes, notably the Minister of Religion visa and the Sportsperson visa.
 The difference is that the remaining Tier 2 routes are much more narrow in their purpose compared to the Skilled Worker visa, which covers a wide range of eligible occupations.
 There are two other long-term visa routes; the Health and Care visa and the Intra-company visa.

 What Are The Eligibility Requirements For The Tier 2 Visas?